Nadine Dorries not doing MP's job properly, says Rishi Sunak

 Her "office continues to function as normal and will of course continue to serve my constituents," she added.

+"People in Mid Bedfordshire feel completely taken for granted by Nadine Dorries.

+"Families are facing soaring bills and are finding it almost impossible to get a GP appointment, while this government is wrapped up in sleaze and the Conservative MP is nowhere to be seen."

-Downing Street has said it is important for her constituents to have "certainty".
+Downing Street has said it is important for Ms Dorries' constituents to have "certainty".
+But Mr Sunak can not force her to stand down from Parliament, outside a general election, although he could suspend her from the Conservative Party.

-Ms Dorries had a majority of 24,664 in Mid Bedfordshire in the 2019 general election, but both Labour and the Liberal Democrats are already targeting the seat.
+She had a majority of 24,664 in Mid Bedfordshire in the 2019 general election, but both Labour and the Liberal Democrats are already targeting the seat.
 A by-election can be called only when an MP formally resigns.

+With Parliament currently in recess and not sitting again until September, the earliest a by-election could be held - if Ms Dorries quits - is in October.

 Last week, Flitwick Town Council, in her constituency, added its voice to calls for Ms Dorries to quit immediately, pointing to her job hosting a show on TalkTV.